lmc-eu/applyalter/README.md

 execution is stored to special table `APPLYALTER_LOG` .*

 *This default behaviour can be altered by setting alterscript `autocommit` to `true`.
 Every sql command in the alterscript is then committed right away after execution.
-Rollback is NOT available.
-Can be run in `SHARP` mode only.
+Rollback is NOT available, that's why altertscript is skipped in `DRY` mode.
 This should be used with caution.*

 Package log table and queries
 -----------------------------